 Ballymore Novices Hurdle

-This three and a half mile novice chase is one of the highlights of the day, it was won by Might Bite in 2017 and Presenting Percy last year.
-Nicky Henderson’s Santini heads the betting, but he came unstuck at Kempton on Boxing Day finishing only third in a race won by La Baguette Au Roi.
+This three and a half mile novice Chase is one of the highlights of the day, it was won by Might Bite in 2017 and Presenting Percy last year.
+Nicky Henderson’s Santini heads the betting, but he came unstuck at Kempton on Boxing Day finishing only third in a race won by La Bague Au Roi.
 Second that day was Topofthegame and I think he can reverse places with the winner here.
 But that may not be enough, Black Op is waiting in the wings and if he gets the going he wants he can take this.

 BLACK OP 16/1